 Transliteration:( Falammaa qadainaa 'alaihil mawta ma dallahum 'alaa mawtiheee illaa daaabbatul ardi taakulu minsa atahoo falammaa kharra tabaiyanatil jinnu al law kaanoo ya'lamoonal ghaiba maa labisoo fil 'azaabil muheen )

-46. It is stated in some books of commentaries that Hazrat Sulaman left this world nine year after the traction of Baitul Muqaddas.
-There have stated that this happened while the sacred house was being built In all probability. the coststruction had taken place, but plastering and painting had remained incomplete.
+It is stated in some books of commentary that Hazrat Sulaiman (A.S.) left this world nine years after the construction of Baitul Muqaddas had begun.
+It is believed that this occurred while the sacred house was being built.
+In all probability, the construction had progressed, but the plastering and painting had remained incomplete.

-When the time of his demise came close he uttered dua Allah Almighty Lord. the construction of the Mosque is still incomplete in response to this dua of Hazrat Sulaiman (On whom he peace) was instructed to stand, making the intention of Salaah.
-He stood in Salaah.
-Taking support from his walking stick.
+When the time of his demise drew near, he made a dua to Allah, the Almighty Lord, saying, "The construction of the mosque is still incomplete."
+In response to this dua, Hazrat Sulaiman (A.S.) was instructed to stand, making the intention for Salaah.
+He stood in Salaah, taking support from his walking stick.

-The jinns did not suspect that the great Prophet had passed on because they were used to seeing him performing Salaah for daysin this condition
+Hazrat Sulaiman (A.S.) remained fixed against the stick for a full year.
+The jinns did not suspect that the great Prophet had passed away because they were used to seeing him performing Salaah for days in this condition.
+Therefore, they continued to complete the construction of the mosque.

-In this light, how could the wolf have eaten Hazrat Yusuf.
-We further learn that it is permissible to delay the burial procedure of the Prophets after their death. due to religious reason.
-See, Hazrat Sulaiman's blessed body was not given the burial rites for one whole year, for the sake of the completion of Baitul Muqaddas.
-Thus, if the burial rites of the Holy Prophet صلى الله عليه وآله وسلم were delayed due to the Issue of Khilafat, it was within the rights of the law
+In this light, one may wonder how the wolf could have eaten Hazrat Yusuf (A.S.).
+We further learn that it is permissible to delay the burial procedure of the Prophets after their death for religious reasons.
+For instance, Hazrat Sulaiman's (A.S.) blessed body was not given the burial rites for a whole year, all for the sake of completing Baitul Muqaddas.
+Thus, if the burial rites of the Holy Prophet ﷺ were delayed due to the issue of Khilafat, it was within the rights of the law.

-48. The jinns had claimed that they had the knowledge of the Unseen, but they realized how wrong they were in their assumption.
+The jinns had claimed that they possessed knowledge of the Unseen, but they soon realized how wrong they were in their assumption.

-49. The construction and completion of the Mosque was regarded by these devils as a terrible punishment from Hazrat Sulaiman (On) whom be peace) had reached the age of fifty-three , ascended the throne at the age of twelve and ruled for forty years Two issues emerge from the last verse
+The construction and completion of the mosque were regarded by these devils as a terrible punishment.
+Hazrat Sulaiman (A.S.) had reached the age of fifty-three; he ascended the throne at the age of twelve and ruled for forty years.
+Two issues emerge from the last verse:

 14. Then when We decreed death for him, nothing informed them (Jinn) of his death except a little worm of the earth which kept (slowly) gnawing away at his stick.
 So when he fell down, the Jinn saw clearly that if they had known the Unseen, they would not have stayed in the humiliating torment.